Burnden Park disaster: Disaster

 It was estimated that the crowd was in excess of 85,000 people.
 Entrance to the Bolton end of the ground, which had no roof, was from the Manchester Road end only.
 The disaster happened at the Railway End of the ground where, in common with many other post-war grounds, facilities were rudimentary.
-The bank was crude, just dirt with odd flagstones for steps.
-Although there was room towards the Burnden side of the ground, part of the stand had been requisitioned by the Ministry of Supply and it had not yet been returned to normal use following the war.
-In addition, the turnstiles at the east end of the Railway Embankment which adjoined the Burnden Stand had been closed since 1940.
+The bank was crude, consisting of dirt with flagstones for steps.
+Although there was room towards the Burnden side of the ground, part of the stand had been requisitioned by the Ministry of Supply following the War and had not yet been returned to civilian use.
+In addition, the turnstiles at the east end of the Railway Embankment, which adjoined the Burnden Stand, had been closed since 1940.

-At the time, fans paid at the turnstiles rather than buy tickets beforehand.
-As a result, the end became packed and over capacity and it was decided to close the turnstiles at 2:40 pm.
-This, however, did not stop more people entering the ground, with people climbing in from the railway, climbing over the closed turnstiles and, when a locked gate was opened, entering through it.
-During the melee and such was the pressure from the railway end, that many fans were inexorably pushed along the side of the pitch, around the far end and eventually right out of the ground, ending up in the car park unable to watch the game.
+At the time, fans paid at the turnstiles rather than buying tickets beforehand.
+The Railway End became over capacity and closely packed so, at 2:40 pm, it was decided to close the turnstiles.
+However, that did not stop more people entering the ground, with spectators climbing in from the railway, clambering over the closed turnstiles and, when a locked gate was opened, entering through it.
+Such was the pressure from the Railway End, that many fans were pushed inexorably along the side of the pitch, around the far end and, eventually, right out of the ground, ending up in the car park.

-Shortly after the game started, the crowd began spilling onto the pitch and the game was temporarily stopped as the pitch was cleared.
-However, at this time, two barriers collapsed and the crowd fell forward, crushing those underneath.
+Shortly after the game started, the crowd began spilling onto the pitch, so the game was temporarily stopped to clear the pitch.
+However, two barriers then collapsed and the crowd behind them fell forward, crushing those underneath.
 The game was restarted but was quickly halted again when a Bolton Borough Police officer came onto the pitch to speak to the referee, George Dutton, to inform him there had been a fatality.
-He, in turn, called the two captains, Bolton's Harry Hubbick and Stoke's Neil Franklin, together to inform them and the players left the pitch.
+The referee called together the two captains, Bolton's Harry Hubbick and Stoke's Neil Franklin, to inform them of the problem, and the players left the pitch.

-The dead and injured were taken from the railway end terrace, with those who had died laid along the touchline and covered in coats.
-A little under half an hour after leaving the pitch, the game was restarted, with a new sawdust lined touchline separating the players from the corpses.
-At the end of the first-half, the players immediately changed ends and started the second half.
-Stanley Matthews was on the Stoke team, and later said he was sickened that the game was allowed to continue.
+The dead and injured were taken from the Railway End terrace, with those who had died laid along the touchline and covered in coats.
+A little under half an hour after the players had left the pitch, the game was restarted, with a new sawdust-lined touchline separating the players from the corpses.
+At the end of the first half, the players immediately changed ends and started the second half.
+Stanley Matthews was on the Stoke team and said later that he was sickened that the game was allowed to continue.